rai-shatrughan/websvc/README.md

 How to start:
 > - Install docker and docker-compose if not installed
 > - create a "/data" directory and give following permission
+> `this directory is used for data persistence from docker containers`
 > - "sudo chown nobody:nogroup /data/"
 > - run following command "cd docker; bash buildNStartAll.sh"
 `Note - dropping into docker directory is important. docker-compose will look for a .env file which is present into docker dir.`